 Toilet seats are available in several different styles that are suitable for most UK standard sizes.
 There are also many specialized seats that are elevated for disabled users or even include electronic functions.
 To help you make an informed buying decision, we have produced the below guide regarding toilet seats.

 The three main types of shapes used by manufacturers are round, D shaped and square.
 Round seats are found in older bathrooms and are ideal for providing the traditional look and feel to your bathroom.

 D shaped seats are the more modern equivalent to the round seat and are ideal for modernising the bathroom.
 Square seats are similar to the D shaped seat but have 4 curved edges, which provides the modern look and feel.

-If you are disabled or injured, you may want to look into raised toilet seats, which are installed in the same way.
-They provide the much need elevation, which makes sitting down and getting up less painful.
+If you are disabled, elderly or injured, you may want to look into raised toilet seats, which are installed in the same way.
+They provide the much needed elevation that helps to make sitting down and getting up less painful.

 For those that are tech savvy or like the idea of added functionality, the bidet toilet seat may be an option to consider.
-They include self cleaning, heated and many other features to improve your experience using the toilet.
+They include self cleaning, heating and many other features to improve your experience of using the toilet.

-Most toilet seats are made from wood or plastic, which both have their own benefits and drawbacks.
-The wooden toilet seat provides a solid seating platform and is available in many different finishes to suit your bathroom.
+Most toilet seats are made from wood or plastic and they both have their own benefits and drawbacks.
+The wooden toilet seat provides a solid seating platform and is available in many different finishes to best suit your bathroom.
 However, they are often more expensive than the plastic alternatives and they can also be scratched easily.